 - Certified Contractors: Use professionals trained in sandwich panel installation to ensure compliance with Dubai Civil Defence and Estidama standards.

-- Weather Considerations: Schedule installation during cooler months or early mornings to avoid heat-related delays in the UAE’s climate.
+- Weather Considerations: Schedule installation during cooler months or early mornings to avoid heat-related delays in the DUBAI’s climate.

 - Quality Checks: Inspect panels for defects before installation and verify airtight seals post-assembly.